Book of Genesis

-Genesis is part of the Torah or Pentateuch, the first five books of the Bible.
+Genesis is part of the Torah, the first five books of the Bible (or Pentateuch).
 Tradition credits Moses as the Torah's author.
-However, there is scholarly consensus that the Book of Genesis was composed several centuries later, after the Babylonian captivity, possibly in the fifth century BC.
+However, there is scholarly consensus that the Book of Genesis was composed several centuries later, after the Babylonian captivity, possibly in the fifth century BCE.
+Like other ancient Israelite texts, the Book of Genesis originally circulated anonymously.
 Based on the scientific interpretation of archaeological, genetic, and linguistic evidence, mainstream biblical scholars consider Genesis to be primarily mythological rather than historical.

-It is divisible into two parts, the primeval history (chapters 1–11) and the ancestral history (chapters 12–50).
-The primeval history sets out the author's concepts of the nature of the deity and of humanity's relationship with its maker: God creates a world which is good and fit for humans, but when humanity corrupts it with sin, God decides to destroy his creation, sparing only the righteous Noah and his family to re-establish the relationship between man and God.
+It is divisible into two parts: the primeval history (chapters 1–11) and the ancestral history (chapters 12–50).
+The primeval history sets out the author's concepts of the nature of the deity and of humanity's relationship with its maker: God creates a world which is good and fit for humans, and God creates a garden for Adam and Eve, but when humanity corrupts the world with sin, he decides to destroy his creation, sparing only the righteous Noah and his family to re-establish the relationship between man and God.

 The ancestral history (chapters 12–50) tells of the prehistory of Israel, God's chosen people.
-At God's command, Noah's descendant Abraham journeys from his birthplace (described as Ur of the Chaldeans and whose identification with Sumerian Ur is tentative in modern scholarship) into the God-given land of Canaan, where he dwells as a sojourner, as does his son Isaac and his grandson Jacob.
+At God's command, Noah's descendant Abraham journeys from his birthplace (described as Ur of the Chaldeans and whose identification with Sumerian Ur is tentative in modern scholarship) into God-given land of Canaan, where he dwells as a sojourner, as does his son Isaac and his grandson Jacob.
 Jacob's name is changed to "Israel", and through the agency of his son Joseph, the children of Israel descend into Egypt, 70 people in all with their households, and God promises them a future of greatness.
 Genesis ends with Israel in Egypt, ready for the coming of Moses and the Exodus (departure).
 The narrative is punctuated by a series of covenants with God, successively narrowing in scope from all peoples (the covenant with Noah) to a special relationship with one people alone (Abraham and his descendants through Isaac and Jacob).